ademecheklie/backend-track/README.md

 1. Start the server:

    npm start
+  if another program is running on port 5000, you can specify a different port by setting the PORT  variable before starting the server:

 2. Access the routes:
    - Open your browser or use an API testing tool like Postman or thunder client on visual studio code.